Group2Interpretability/APA_Interpretability/README.md

 ## How to get started
 :chains: To make your life easy, the Notebook takes the Pictures and Data Input Files directly from this repo.

-:bar_chart: Alternatively, you may download the files contained in this repo and run the code on your local machine.
+:bar_chart: Alternatively, you may download the files contained in this repo.

 :warning: In that case you will evidently need to adjust the input paths.